GM-Consult-Pty-Ltd/gmconsult_dev/README.md

 A collection of utilities used for unit testing and code generation.
 May require knowledge of GM Consult coding practices and management systems:

-* Use the `Echo` class to print a collection JSON documents to the console as a formatted table.
+* Use the [Echo] class to print a collection JSON documents to the console as a formatted table.
+* Use the [SaveAs] class to save text and JSON documents to disk.
+* Use datasets from the [TestData] class in your unit tests.
-* Use the `JsonDataService` class to quickly create and populate a asynchronous persisted datastore.
+* Use the [JsonDataService] class to quickly create and populate a asynchronous persisted datastore.

 ## Usage